 There are many options for hiking, though most people hike the main trail of the Abisko-Nikkaluotka section, which is approximately 110km and has huts every 10-20km.
 That is what I did, but there are also cabins off of the main trail along somewhat less trodden trails (Vistas, Unna Allakas, and Tarfala being the most popular, I sincerely regret not visiting Tarfala).
 If you are tent camping you can set up your tent pretty much anywhere.
 I chose to stay in the cabins to reduce the weight of my pack (I managed with 12kg), though staying in the cabins you lose the flexibility of hiking as much or as little you want per day, and the cabins can be on the noisy side.
 Also if you are tent camping, you can camp near the huts and pay a fee to use the cabin facilities.

 Logistics are fairly simple.
-Most people either fly or take the train to Kiruna, which is a nice little iron ore mining town (the LKAB mine tour is highly recommended if you have the time).
+Most people either fly or take the train to Kiruna, which is a nice little iron ore mining town (the LKAB mine tour is highly recommended if you have the time and can be booked at the Kiruna visitor’s centre).
 If you’re hiking north to south as most people do, you can take the bus or train to Abisko Turistsation (the STF Mountain Station at the beginning of the trail), and the bus from Nikkaluotka (a small town which marks the end of the first section of trail) back to Kiruna.
 Buses and trains are regular, but the exact times change depending on the day and season, so I’ll just leave you the links.

 The hiking isn’t overly difficult.
 You’re basically hiking through a series of valleys, and the valleys are separated by passes.
 Tjäktja Pass is the highest of these at around 1100m.
 The main trail is well trodden, significant rivers are crossed by bridge, and boardwalks cover many of the swampy and bouldery areas.
 All these reasons made it my choice for my FIRST solo hike.